Sheldon Schwitek

 Individual & Family Advocate

-Jackie brings a diverse skill set to the Arc Community Advocates.
+Jackie joined The Arc Community Advocates in 2021, and brings a diverse skill set to the team.
 With a Bachelor of Arts Degree from Western Michigan University in Psychology and Sociology, she focuses on behavior as communication, and looks at situations as more than just the “moment”.

-As a La Leche League Leader, she understands supporting families as they are, in the moment.
-Previous employment includes 4 years as a Parent Mentor with Michigan Alliance for Families.
-In her spare time, she enjoys spending time with her family, singing, rescuing dogs, and getting in touch with nature.
+In her spare time, she enjoys spending time with her family, singing, rescuing dogs, crocheting and getting in touch with nature.

 Individual & Family Advocate